-Enerflex currently has no preferred shares outstanding, but preferred shares may at any time and from time to time be issued in one or more series, each series to consist of such number of shares as may, before the issue thereof, be determined by resolution of the Board of Directors.
-Subject to the provisions of the CBCA, the Board of Directors may by resolution fix, from time to time before the issue thereof, the designation, rights, privileges, restrictions, and conditions attached to each series of the preferred shares.
-Holders of Enerflex preferred shares are not entitled to vote at any meeting of the shareholders of Enerflex, but may be entitled to vote if Enerflex fails to pay dividends on that series of preferred shares.
+Enerflex currently has no preferred shares outstanding, but preferred shares may be issued at any time in one or more series, each series to consist of such number of shares as may, before the issue thereof, be determined by resolution of the Board.
+Subject to the provisions of the CBCA, the Board may fix, before the issue thereof, the designation, rights, privileges, restrictions, and conditions attached to each series of the preferred shares.
+Holders of Enerflex preferred shares are not entitled to vote at any meeting of the shareholders of Enerflex but may be entitled to vote if Enerflex fails to pay dividends on that series of preferred shares and as otherwise provided for under the CBCA.